ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/qlik sense server settings/_index.md

     host: <FQDN or IP of Sense server where QRS is running>
     useSSL: true
     port: 4242
+    headers:
+      static:                                                   # http headers that are sent with every request to QRS.
+The "X-Qlik-User" is mandatory.
-    headerKey: X-Qlik-User                                      # Header used to identify what user connection to QRS is made as
+        - name: X-Qlik-User                                     # Header used to identify what user connection to QRS is made as
-    headerValue: UserDirectory=Internal; UserId=sa_repository   # What user connection to QRS is made as
+          value: UserDirectory=Internal;UserId=sa_repository    # What user connection to QRS is made as
     rejectUnauthorized: false       # Set to false to ignore warnings/errors caused by Qlik Sense's self-signed certificates.
                                     # Set to true if the Qlik Sense root CA is available on the computer where Butler SOS is running.
   ...